vintonl/CraigsListSearcher/README.md

 3. Customize the script by setting the following parameters:

 - `craigslist_url`: The Craigslist URL for your location and desired category (e.g., "https://denver.craigslist.org/search/bia" for bikes).
 - `keywords`: A list of keywords to search for.
-Separate multiple keywords with a pipe symbol ('|') for an OR search.
 - `location`: Your ZIP code or location.
 - `search_radius`: The search radius in miles from your location.